garbados/dathttpd/README.md

 The port to serve the HTTPS sites.
 Defaults to 443.
 (Optional)

-### ports.metric

-The port to serve the prometheus metrics.
-Defaults to 8089.
-(Optional)

 ### directory

 The directory where dathttpd will store your Dat archive's files.
 Defaults to ~/.dathttpd.
 (Optional)

-### letsencrypt

-Settings for LetsEncrypt.
-If false or unset, HTTPS will be disabled.

-### letsencrypt.email

-The email to send Lets Encrypt? notices to.
-(Required)

-### letsencrypt.agreeTos

-Do you agree to the terms of service of Lets Encrypt?
-(Required, must be true)

 ### localhost

 Whether to modify the local hostfile so that requests for the domains of sites being served by DatHTTPD resolve to localhost.
-Defaults to false.
+Defaults to true.
 (Optional)

 This way, sites served by DatHTTPD will be available on your computer at their given domain names without the use of external DNS records.
 This is useful when you are running DatHTTPD locally rather than on a remote server, and you don't want to rely on external DNS.

-### metrics

-Whether to run the metrics server.
-Defaults to true.
-(Optional)

 ### peersites